metalama/website/features/core/code-generation/templates.md

 ---

 {: .intro }
-Classic code generators are actually _text_ generators and don't offer you syntax highlighting, code completion, or error checking for generated code.
-Metalama is a true, strongly-typed _object-oriented code generator_ featuring T#, a unique C#-to-C# template language.
+Classic code generators are just _text_ generators.
+They don't offer syntax highlighting, code completion, or error checking for generated code.
+Metalama is a true, strongly-typed _object-oriented code generator_ that features T#, a unique C#-to-C# template language.

-T# templates are pure C# methods and expressions and are 100% compatible with any C# editor.
-They only differ from normal C# methods in the way that they are compiled.
+T# templates are pure C# methods and expressions, 100% compatible with any C# editor.
+They differ from regular C# methods solely in how they are compiled.

-Thanks to T#, you can blend generated code with hand-written code.
+With T#, you can seamlessly blend generated code with hand-written code.

 Benefits of T# include:

-- **Full Intellisense support**.
-Includes syntax highlighting, code completion, member list, and error detection.
+- **Full Intellisense support.** Enjoy syntax highlighting, code completion, member list, and error detection.
-- **100% C# compatible**.
-You can use any C# editor.
+- **100% C# compatible.** Use any C# editor of your choice.
-- **High performance.** Generate high-performance code without any run-time overhead.
+- **High performance.** Generate high-performance code without any runtime overhead.
 - **No need to learn MSIL.** It's just the C# you already know.
-- **Completely debuggable.** You can step into code you generate.
+- **Completely debuggable.** Step into the code you generate.
 [Learn more](../debugging).
-- Additional syntax highlighting is available as premium feature thanks to Visual Studio Tools for Metalama.
+- Additional syntax highlighting is available as a premium feature via Visual Studio Tools for Metalama.

 ## Example

-For instance, let's consider this aspect:
+Consider this aspect:

 ```csharp
 public class RetryAttribute : OverrideMethodAspect